 Though not directed at anyone really noticeable, Nabiki has some really weird habits for a presumably boy-crazy girl.
 Like fondling female Ranma to determine that her breasts have grown.
 Or all the pictures of female Ranma in various states of undress she keeps around her room, but then again she does sell the prints to an awful lot of people.

 Misaimed Fandom: Nabiki is easily one of the most distinctive and compelling characters in the series.
-However, in at least the manga, she is also the one who is most uniformly shown as genuinely amoral and malicious, whereas even Taro, Shampoo, and Happosai are given a few Pet the Dog moments.
+However, in at least the manga, she is also the one who is most uniformly shown as genuinely amoral and malicious, whereas even Pantyhose Taro, Shampoo, and Happosai are given a few Pet the Dog moments.
 Among several other things, she let Ranma and her family take the fall for her debts during a "let's make the opponent pay for everything" duel and took no responsibility herself even as the accrued debts ruined them, blackmailed male Ranma for a staged apparent rape for the fun of it, and repeatedly swindled kindergarten kids.
-Yet, she is recurrently greatly favoured and farfetched rationalised in simultaneous contrast with ones that are generally nice, with the bad moments as an exception, and much stronger contrasts, whether due to Evil Is Sexy, Opposites Attract, lack of other cerebral or relatively sane characters, sense of style, strict familiarity with the anime and fanon, or the writer identifying very strongly with her sociopath nature.
-Takahashi herself continuously drew Nabiki as a devil.
+Yet, she is recurrently greatly favoured and farfetched rationalised in simultaneous contrast with ones that are generally nice, with the bad moments as an exception, and much stronger contrasts, whether due to Evil Is Sexy, Opposites Attract, lack of other cerebral or relatively sane characters, sense of style, or a strict familiarity with the anime and fanon.
+Takahashi herself, while personally amused by her, continuously drew Nabiki as a devil.

 MST3K Mantra: Invoked by the author regarding the technicalities of Ranma's shapeshifting.